LinkWellNodes/Documentation/blog/Custom-Chainlink-Price-Feed-Solution/index.md

 This is where our custom price feed solution comes into play, which we will introduce in the following sections.

-## LinkWell Nodes' Custom Price Feed Solution
+## LinkWell Nodes' custom price feeds solution

 As innovators in the Chainlink oracle space with extensive experience working alongside various Web3 teams, we identified a growing need for a price feed solution that could be seamlessly integrated to supply accurate pricing data for any asset.